kubecost/docs/ingress-examples.md

       paths:
       # serve kubecost from demo.kubecost.io/kubecost/
       - path: /kubecost(/|$)(.*)
+        pathType: ImplementationSpecific
         backend:
+          service:
-          serviceName: kubecost-cost-analyzer # should be configured if another helm name or service address is used
+            name: kubecost-cost-analyzer # should be configured if another helm name or service address is used
+            port:
-          servicePort: 9090
+              number: 9090
 ```
 {% endcode %}